khalid-naami/khalid-naami.github.io/blog/2026-05-07-fair-bets-kelly-criterion-guide.md

 ---
-title: "Fair Bets and the Kelly Criterion: The Mathematics of Optimal Sizing"
+title: "Fair Bets & Kelly Criterion: Mastering Position Sizing"
 description: How can understanding the concept of a fair bet and the Kelly Criterion protect your portfolio from ruin while maximizing long-term growth?
 authors: [khalid]
 tags: [Daily Analysis, risk management, kelly criterion, expected value, mathematics]